mathildathompson/text_adv_app/project_to_do_list.md

 ##Styling

 * Style the Cancel Account Button positioning?
+* Update FAQ page
 * Add Glyph Icons
 * Set consistent page heading text and centre it
-* Create a New Track from this scene, to another scene FORM
+* Restyl Form for 'Create a New Track from this scene, to another scene'
-* The adventure end message
+* The adventure end message text and styling

 ##Testing